-For the purposes of this guidance document, a fourth column has been added that provides possible responses for African lions as it relates to some of the biological characteristics, while the other factors will be specific to each range State or in the case of transboundary populations will be informed by cross border collaboration between the relevant range States.
+For the purposes of this guidance document, a fourth column has been added that provides possible or likely responses for African lions.
+In some cases, a single response may apply to Africa lions across all range states (e.g., life history characteristics that remain the same whichever country is conducting the NDF), while in other cases there may be different responses for different countries due to variability between countries (e.g., national distribution of lions).
 In all cases, it is left to the judgement of the Scientific Authorities to decide which answers are most fitting for their circumstances based on the best available information.